ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

     {
         var props = new BankIdSignProperties("The info displayed for the user") // The user visible data {
-            UserNonVisibleData = new byte[1024], // Whataver data you want to sign UserVisibleDataFormat = BankIdUserVisibleDataFormats.SimpleMarkdownV1, // The format of the user visible data, use empty or the markwodn constant
+            UserNonVisibleData = new byte[1024], // Whatever data you want to sign UserVisibleDataFormat = BankIdUserVisibleDataFormats.SimpleMarkdownV1, // The format of the user visible data, use empty or the markdown constant
             Items =
             {
                 {"returnUrl", "~/"},